NCAR/dset-JSON-to-ISO19139/README.md

 ### Prerequisites

 You must be on a machine with python installed, where the python "virtualenv" command is available.
-This command is needed to create a python environment where you can install the python libraries lxml, simplejson, and requests.
+This command is needed to create a python environment where you can install several python library dependencies.

 #### Linux
 On most versions of Linux, the "virtualenv" command should be available already.
 If not, then the commands